-Baritone Mark Stone studied mathematics at King's College, Cambridge, and singing at the Guildhall School of Music and Drama.
+Baritone Mark Stone was born in London and studied Mathematics at King's College, Cambridge, and singing at the Guildhall School of Music and Drama.
 In 1998 he was awarded the Decca Prize at the Kathleen Ferrier Awards.

-In the U.S. he has appeared regularly at the Philadelphia Opera where his roles include Ford (Falstaff), Germont Pere (La Traviata), the title role in Gianni Schicchi and most recently Papageno (Die Zauberflöte).
+In the U.S. he has appeared regularly at the Philadelphia Opera where his roles include Ford (Falstaff), Germont Pere (La Traviata), the title role in Gianni Schicchi, and Papageno (Die Zauberflöte).
 He has also sung Guglielmo (Così fan tutte) in Santa Fe.

 Highlights of the 19/20 season include Alice's Adventures Underground (The White Night) at the Royal Opera House; Nixon in China (Nixon) at the Hannover Staatsoper; La Boheme (Marcello) at the Copenhagen Opera Festival.